Akina-Aoki/sql_lab1_aira_franco/dashboard/pages/other_sakila.md

 ---
-title: II.
-Other Sakila Database Analysis
+title: Other Sakila Database Analysis
 ---

 <Details title = 'Details of the project'>